 More information is available at https://www.ncbi.nlm.nih.gov/books/NBK1548/

 The P226-D1 SDH probemix contains 45 MLPA probes with amplification products between 130 and 494 nt.
-The P226-D1 contains probes for all exons of the SDHB
+This includes 9 probes for the SDHB

-genes.
-In addition, 13 reference probes are included in this probemix, detecting several different autosomal chromosomal locations.
-The identity of the genes detected by the reference probes is available online (www.mlpa.com
+.
+In addition, 13 reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mlpa.com